whosonfirst/go-whosonfirst-spatial-www-sqlite/README.md

 This is work in progress and not properly documented yet.

+_Some of the documentation in out of date, specifically documentation for "plain old GeoJSON"._

 ## Tools

 To build binary versions of these tools run the `cli` Makefile target.
 For example: